acidburn0zzz/jetpack-sdk/packages/addon-kit/docs/page-mod.md

 ## Attaching Content Scripts to Tabs ##

-We've seen that the page mod API attaches content scripts to pages based on their URL.
+We've seen that the page-mod API attaches content scripts to pages based on their URL.
 Sometimes, though, we don't care about the URL: we just want to execute a script on demand in the context of a particular tab.